 To alleviate the truck traffic, residents who live on the same street, cul-de-sac or neighborhood can decide to have the same hauler collect their garbage and recyclables for the entire neighborhood.
-Neighborhoods that participate in the Neighbor Block Rate Program can realize several benefits.
-Fewer trucks means:
+Neighborhoods that participate in the Neighbor Block Rate Program can realize several benefits including:

-- decreased wear and tear on city streets, therefore reducing the assessments to your property for roadway repairs, and
+- decreased wear and tear on city streets, therefore reducing the assessments to your property for roadway repairs

 By setting up your neighborhood to be serviced by one hauler, there also is the possibility of a reduced monthly rate, and your group may also be able to request other services.

 The Neighborhood Block Rate Program is a voluntary program that Dakota Valley Recycling promotes to provide safe, environmentally-preferable collection services.
 Neighborhoods can reap the benefits from this program for garbage and recycling collection and come together to work on these important issues.

 How to Set Up a Neighborhood Block Rate Program